system-zero/system-zero/data/docs/la.md

     # the index is equal or greater than the length of the elements.
   }

-  # the same can be written more compactly like:
+  # The same can be written more compactly like:
-  for |v| in intar { println (v) }
+  for |v| in int_ar { println (v) }
-  # but this kind of loop belong to the extended interface
+  # But this kind of loop belongs to the extended interface.

-  # The same exact C way to access structures is being used for accessing maps:
+  # The above forms can be mixed:

-  var dumkey = damap.key
+  var string[3] ar = ["holidays", "in", "cambodia"]

-  # and since a map member can be a function, it can be called like a function
-  # pointer:

-  var m = { "double_it" : func (x) { return x * 2 }, "sum" : 1}
-  println (m.double_it (20))

-  # But how can you access the other map members through those methods, when
-  # there isn't a function argument that points to self map?
-  # Most interpreted Languages unlike C, where is a requirenment to declare
-  # the structure (usually as the first argument), they push this structure
-  # as the first argument.
-Some they refer to this object as self, some as
-  # this.
-We use this.
-Here how it is being used:

-  m.sumfun = func (x) { this.sum += x }
-  # also notice here how we can extent a map with a new method, but it is the
-  # same for properties.
+  # This is an array declaration and assignment syntax with a predefined length
+  # and type at the same time.
+This should execute faster, as the parser do not
+  # have to determinate the type and the size.

+  # An array can be assigned to a range of indices:
+  int_ar[0:3] = [1, 1, 1, 1] # explicit range [from first_idx to the last_idx]
-  # call it:
+  # or
-  m.sumfun (10); println (m.sum) # => 11

-  # the `this` keyword has only sence for map methods and it is not accessible
+  int_ar[0:] = [1, 1, 1, 1]  # if the second idx is ommited, then assumed array length - 1

+  # In any case if the number of expressions doesn't match or any idx is >= length
-  # outside the scope of the self method.
+  # the arraym, the interpreter will raises an OUT_OF_BOUNDS error.

+  # For such cases a more short form exists:
+  int_ar[*] = 1
+  # This syntax should be attributed at SLang Programming Language,

-  ## this is the end of the first draft.
+  ## This is the end of the first draft.
   # Left to do:

   # Logical operations (briefly the same exact C way)